 The penalty for manslaughter will depend on the type of manslaughter with which a defendant is charged.
 There are two forms of manslaughter in Pennsylvania: voluntary and involuntary.
 Voluntary manslaughter tends to be more serious as it involves deliberate and purposeful action by the defendant.
 It is a first-degree felony punishable by up to 20 years in state prison.
 Involuntary manslaughter is a lesser charge because it usually involves accidental killings.
 It is punishable by no more than 10 years in state prison if charged as a felony, but no more than 5 years if charged as a misdemeanor.

-If you are facing charges for criminal homicide, our Philadelphia criminal defense attorneys might be able to help.
+If you are facing charges for criminal homicide, our Philadelphia vehicular homicide lawyers might be able to help.
 If you are charged with manslaughter, we can help you fight your charges.
 Call The Law Offices of Lloyd Long at (215) 302-0171 to set up a free legal consultation regarding your case.

 Voluntary vs. Involuntary Manslaughter Charges in Pennsylvania